-If you are unhappy with your smile and want a relatively non-invasive way to transform your teeth, while also providing strength and resilience comparable to the natural tooth enamel, porcelain veneers can be a great option for you.
-They are custom made to the contour of your teeth and are bonded to the tooth’s original enamel.
+If you are unhappy with your smile and want a relatively non-invasive way to transform your teeth while also providing strength and resilience, we have a great option for you.
+One Fine Smile is happy to offer porcelain veneers in Oak Park!
+These are custom made to match the contours of your teeth and are bonded to the tooth’s original enamel.

 What are Porcelain Veneers?

 Porcelain veneers are small thin shells of porcelain created in a dental lab to look exactly like real human teeth.
 They are custom made for each patient to ensure a beautiful, uniform fit that matches your current smile.

 They are then cemented onto the fronts of your teeth to cover up any imperfections that would otherwise take a lot of work and money to fix.
 Porcelain veneers can last upwards of 10 years, providing you with a long-lasting and highly durable cosmetic option that completely changes the look and feel of your current smile without all the extensive work involved.